-Cabin - Public
+- Cabin Public

-Outhouse
+- Outhouse

-Camp Site
+- ▲ Camp Site

+- Yurt

-Trailhead
+- Trailhead

-Existing Trails

-Contours (200ft)
+- Existing TrailsCountours (200ft)

+for trail details

-See Appendix E - Trails Plan for trail details
+See Appendix E - Trails Plan

-The State of Alaska makes no expressed or implied warranties (including warranties of merchantability and fitness) with resect to the character, function, or capabilities of this product or its appropriateness for any user's purposes.
+The State of Alaska makes no expressed or implied warranties (including warranties of merchantability and fitness) with respect to the character, function, or capabilities of this product or its appropriateness for any user's purposes.
 In no event will the State of Alaska be liable for any incidental, indirect, special, consequential or other damages suffered by the user or any other person or entity whether from use of the product, any failure thereof or otherwise, and in no event will the State of Alaska's liability to you or anyone else exceed the fee paid for the product.

-Created: December 2020 IJE, DNR, DMLW, RADS Projected Coordinate System: NAD 1983 UTM Zone 6 North
+Created: December 2019 IJE, DNR, DMLW, RADS Projected Coordinate System: NAD 1983 UTM Zone 6 North